-Effective February 1, 2009, the Corporation amended the CW Pension Plan to close the traditional benefit to new entrants.
+Effective February 1, 2010, the Corporation amended the CW Pension Plan to close the traditional benefit to new entrants.
 All new employees hired on or after the effective date will be eligible for the cash balance benefit.
 The amendment does not affect CW employees that are subject to collective bargaining agreements or employees of EMD.

-At December 31, 2010 and 2009, the Corporation had a noncurrent pension liability of \$112.1 million and \$65.9 million, respectively.
-The Corporation made \$0.8 million of contributions to the CW Pension Plan in 2010 and we expect to make a contribution of approximately \$36.0 million in 2011 and cumulative contributions of approximately \$195.0 million through 2015.
+At December 31, 2011 and 2010, the Corporation had a noncurrent pension liability of \$180.8 million and \$112.1 million, respectively.
+The Corporation made \$34.5 million of contributions to the CW Pension Plan in

+2011 and expects to make a contribution of approximately \$44.6 million in 2012 and cumulative contributions of approximately \$243 million through 2016.

 The Corporation also maintains a non-qualified restoration plan (the "CW Restoration Plan") covering those employees of CW and EMD whose compensation or benefits exceed the IRS limitation for pension benefits.
-Benefits under the CW Restoration Plan are not funded, and, as such, the Corporation had an accrued pension liability of \$18.6 million and \$16.0 million as of December 31, 2010 and 2009, respectively.
-The Corporation's contributions to the CW Restoration Plan are expected to be \$0.9 million in 2011.
+Benefits under the CW Restoration Plan are not funded, and, as such, the Corporation had an accrued pension liability of \$23.4 million and \$18.6 million as of December 31, 2011 and 2010, respectively.
+The Corporation's contributions to the CW Restoration Plan are expected to be \$1.1 million in 2012.

 The Corporation provides postretirement health benefits to certain employees (the "CW Retirement Plan").
 In 2002, the Corporation restructured the postretirement medical benefits for certain active employees, effectively freezing the plan.
 The obligation associated with these active employees was transferred to the CW Pension Plan.
 The plan continues to be maintained for retired employees.
-The Corporation had an accrued postretirement benefit liability of \$0.6 and \$0.7 million as of December 31, 2010 and 2009, respectively.
+The Corporation had an accrued postretirement benefit liability of \$0.6 million as of December 31, 2011 and 2010.
 Benefits under the plan are not funded.
-The Corporation's contributions to the CW Retirement Plan are not expected to be material in 2011.
+The Corporation's contributions to the CW Retirement Plan are not expected to be material in 2012.